lua-gods/GNs-Avatar-4/README.md

-# HOW TO DOWNLOAD PROPERLY
+# How to Setup Properly
 - you must atleast have git installed
 - then run:
 ```